The Conquering Horde

 The Conquering Horde is a 1931 American pre-Code Western directed by Edward Sloman and written by Emerson Hough, Grover Jones and William Slavens McNutt.
 The film stars Richard Arlen, Fay Wray, Claude Gillingwater, Ian Maclaren, Frank Rice, Arthur Stone and George Mendoza.
 The film was released on January 31, 1931, by Paramount Pictures.
-It was a remake of North of 36 (1924).
+It was a remake of the 1924 silent film North of 36.